Rolahou2/VAE_Sample_Size/README.md

 </div>

 The plots show the classification error rate (y-axis) as a function of sample size (x-axis).
 Key observations:
-Original X-ray Images: The RF model trained on the original images achieves an error rate of 93.11% at larger sample sizes.
+Original X-ray Images: The RF model trained on the original images achieves a maximum accuracy of 93.11% at larger sample sizes.
-VAE-Reconstructed X-ray Images: The RF model trained on VAE-reconstructed images achieves a higher performance, with an error rate of 97.91% at larger sample sizes.
+VAE-Reconstructed X-ray Images: The RF model trained on VAE-reconstructed images achieves a higher maximum accuracy of 97.91% at larger sample sizes.
-These results highlight that the VAE-reconstructed data can preserve sufficient information to improve performance slightly over the original data, especially at larger sample sizes.
-Both learning curves show a decreasing trend in error rates as the sample size increases, indicating improved model performance with more data.
-However, for smaller sample sizes, the VAE-reconstructed images show more significant differences, with a steeper decline in error rates compared to the original images.
+These results demonstrate that the VAE-reconstructed data preserves enough information to achieve slightly higher accuracy than the original data, especially as the sample size increases.
+Both learning curves indicate that increasing the sample size leads to improved model performance, but for smaller sample sizes, the performance difference between the original and VAE-reconstructed images is more pronounced, with the VAE-reconstructed data yielding a faster improvement in performance.

 ## Achieving Similar Results with Less Data via VAE